There are two places commercial farmers plant tomatoes. One place is outside in the fields and the other in greenhouses.

 Here are a few companion plants that may be planted with your tomatoes.

-Other plants that make good companions for tomatoes are:
+Plants that make good companions for tomatoes are:

 Rocket which acts as a tonic to tomatoes.